Lukashenko: I am no enemy of the people

 “When the ‘protesters’ walked the streets – there were no days off,” Lukashenko said, referring to the opposition protests that erupted on the day of the elections in August, but added he still finds time to play ice hockey three times a week.

-Lukashenko had been skilfully playing his relation with Russia off against a flirtation with the west that lead to the EU dropping some sanction imposed on Minsk connected to accusations that Lukashenko had several of his political opponents killed in 2010.
+Lukashenko had been skilfully playing his relation with Russia off against a flirtation with the West that led to the EU dropping some sanctions imposed on Minsk connected to accusations that Lukashenko had several of his political opponents killed in 2010.
 However, the country-wide protests have isolated Belarus and made it a pariah state once again.

 Lukashenko came close to being ousted by the protesters at the end of August until Putin’s statement that he was willing to send a special military unit to quell the protests “if necessary” on August 27.
-Now Lukashenko is entirely dependant on the Kremlin to maintain his drip on power.
+Now Lukashenko is entirely dependent on the Kremlin to maintain his grip on power.

 However, the Kremlin is clearly getting tired with the bumbling autocrat.
-Russian foreign minister Sergei Lavrov was dispatched to Minsk in November and told Lukashenko to “keep your promises” in a reference to a commitment made by Lukashenko to Putin during their meeting in Sochi earlier that year to change the constitution.
+Russian Foreign Minister Sergei Lavrov was dispatched to Minsk in November and told Lukashenko to “keep your promises” in a reference to a commitment made by Lukashenko to Putin during their meeting in Sochi earlier that year to change the constitution.

-The Russian language publication The Insider later reported that it had seen documents that show the Kremlin is planning to set up a pro-Russian political party as part of the constitutional changes plan that could be manoeuvred to give the Kremlin more control over Belarusian domestic policies in associated parliamentary elections that could be part of the constitutional changes.
-Analysts speculate that either Lukashenko’s powers will be weakened in the change or that he will eventually removed entirely after a face-saving period of time has passed.
+The Russian language publication The Insider later reported that it had seen documents that show the Kremlin is intending to set up a pro-Russian political party as part of the constitutional changes plan that could be manoeuvred to give the Kremlin more control over Belarusian domestic policies in associated parliamentary elections that could be part of the constitutional changes.
+Analysts speculate that either Lukashenko’s powers will be weakened in the change or that he will eventually be removed entirely after a face-saving interval has passed.

 Lukashenko highlighted to Asker-Zade that he and the Russian President are “on the same team.”
 Lukashenko even went so far as to call Putin his only friend, acknowledging in the same breath that he has “many opponents.”
 “We need to be closer to Russia,” he concluded.
-“But the gas price could be fairer,” he added referring to the fact that the cash-strapped Russia has started to wind down its energy subsidies to Belarus last year.
-Belarus is estimated to have received something on the order of $100bn in energy subsidies from the Kremlin over the last two decades to prop up the Lukashenko regime.
+“But the gas price could be fairer,” he added, referring to the fact that the cash-strapped Russia had started to wind down its energy subsidies to Belarus last year.
+Belarus is estimated to have received something of the order of $100bn in energy subsidies from the Kremlin over the last two decades to prop up the Lukashenko regime.

-Both the European Union and the United States imposed sanctions against Belarus, blacklisting a total of 88 individuals, including Lukashenko himself, but the Belarusian president seems unbothered by this fact, playing on the Kremlin’s propaganda them of “Russia under attack by the west.”
+Both the European Union and the United States imposed sanctions against Belarus, blacklisting a total of 88 individuals, including Lukashenko himself, but the Belarusian president seems unbothered by this fact, playing on the Kremlin’s propaganda theme of “Russia under attack by the West.”

-“The Western sanctions aren’t upsetting, I’m used to it.
-The West’s refusal to recognize the elections results won’t kill me,” he told Akser-Zade.
-Lukashenko has continuously claimed that Nato forces are massing on Belarus’ western border as a means of distracting from the protests and as a meme he hoped would rally national fervour to his flag without much success.
+“The Western sanctions aren’t upsetting; I’m used to it.
+The West’s refusal to recognise the election results won’t kill me,” he told Akser-Zade.
+Lukashenko has continuously claimed that NATO forces are massing on Belarus’ western border as a means of distracting from the protests and as a meme he hoped would rally national fervour to his flag, without much success.
 He even went as far as putting the entire Belarusian military on full alert in the summer as part of his effort, until he stood them down again, admitting that keeping the army on alert was “too expensive.”

-At the same time he has tried to revive his former rhetoric of friendship with the west and move back to his faux neutral position between the west and the east which plays more as a farce since August 9.
-Lukashenko said that “we want and will build relations with the United States,” adding “I think they want to too, but if they don’t want to, they will.”
+At the same time, he has tried to revive his former rhetoric of friendship with the West and move back to his faux neutral position between the west and the east, which has played more as a farce since August 9.
+Lukashenko said that “we want and will build relations with the United States,” adding: “I think they want to too, but if they don’t want to, they will.”

 The incoming administration of newly elected Joe Biden is likely to be tougher on Belarus as the new president was point for Obama on eastern Europe and is unusually well informed about eastern European affairs for a US politician.

-Lukashenko had nothing good to say about his main opponent in last year’s elections, opposition leader Svetlana Tikhanovskaya, who he badly misjudged, initially dismissing her as “just a housewife.”
+Lukashenko had nothing good to say about his main opponent in last year’s elections, opposition leader Svetlana Tikhanovskaya, whom he badly misjudged, initially dismissing her as “just a housewife.”

 “[Tikhanovskaya] is the voice of those who are financing and directing her, she can’t formulate a basic thought herself….
 Her course is determined by the intelligence service of Lithuania and Poland, and the US is in charge of all of this,” Lukashenko claimed flipping back to his default position of “enemy at the gate” to explain the uprising.

-Reflecting on his meeting with jailed opposition leaders at a KGB detention centre in October 2020, that included Viktor Babariko, who was on course to defeat Lukashenko in the August elections, Lukashenko said that he doesn’t regret it, because “I showed that we can have a dialogue.”
-As bne IntelliNews reported Max Bogretsov, a pioneer of the country’s IT sector and now the de facto leader of Babariko’s supporters, Lukashenko’s meeting was more of a display of power than a genuine attempt to find a compromise with the opposition leaders, according to Bogretsov.
+Reflecting on his meeting with jailed opposition leaders at a KGB detention centre in October 2020 that included Viktor Babariko, who was on course to defeat Lukashenko in the August elections, Lukashenko said that he doesn’t regret it, because “I showed that we can have a dialogue.”
+As bne IntelliNews reported Max Bogretsov as saying, a pioneer of the country’s IT sector and now the de facto leader of Babariko’s supporters, Lukashenko’s meeting was more of a display of power than a genuine attempt to find a compromise with the opposition leaders.

 Lukashenko obviously took Lavrov’s warning to heart and reiterated his promise to Asker-Zade that he would organised a referendum on changing the constitution this year – which was probably the point of giving this interview to reassure the Kremlin he was following orders, in which the “people will decide.”